edmondthui/e1finance/README.md

     this.props.closeModal();
   }
   ```
   This was the last feature I added to my application and takes advantage of the features I implemented previously.
-Rebalancing either triggers a buy or sell depending if the percentage the users sets is higher or lower than the current percentage.
+Rebalancing either triggers a buy or sell depending if the percentage the user sets is higher or lower than the current percentage.
 Then, this updates holdings in the database.
 Lastly, it adds a new activity for the user.
 ![E1 Finance Autobuy and Rebalance Demo](https://i.imgur.com/QdiFT8u.gif)